Desert Hills

 About the Classes

-Band Camp includes four core activities each day.
+Band Camp includes six core activities each day.

 Small Ensemble